 Spend Your Vacation in Exotic Vietnam

-Edited by Christine dela Cruz, Anonymous, Eng, Lynn and 1 other
+Edited by Christine dela Cruz, Eng, Lynn, Alma

 Vietnam has gained popularity as a tourist destination in Asia over the past five years, especially with the advent of budget air travel.